grzegorz914/homebridge-xbox-tv/README.md

 ## This plugin is in development phase and some functions not working correct.

 Control Microsoft game consoles in HomeKit as TV service.
-Tested with Xbox One X. Present as TV service, change apps, volume/mute control, power control, RC control.
+Tested with Xbox One X.

 </span>

+## Info
+1. The Volume/Mute and RC/Media is possible after You go to RC Control app on iPhone/iPad.
+2. Volume and Mute can be changed using hardware buttons on iPhone/iPad.
+3. RC/Media control function available from RC Control app on iPhone/iPad
+4. Siri control using siri command.

 ## Package